Drone advances in Ukraine could bring dawn of killer robots | Technology

 “Many states are developing this technology,” said Zachary Kallenborn, a George Mason University weapons innovation analyst. ”Clearly, it's not all that difficult.”
 The sense of inevitability extends to activists, who have tried for years to ban killer drones but now believe they must settle for trying to restrict the weapons' offensive use.

 Ukraine's digital transformation minister, Mykhailo Fedorov, agrees that fully autonomous killer drones are “a logical and inevitable next step'' in weapons development.
-He said Ukraine has been doing “a lot of R&D in this direction.”
+He said Ukraine has been doing “a lot of R and D in this direction.”
 “I think that the potential for this is great in the next six months,” Fedorov told The Associated Press in a recent interview.

 Ukrainian Lt.
 Col. Yaroslav Honchar, co-founder of the combat drone innovation nonprofit Aerorozvidka, said in a recent interview near the front that human war fighters simply cannot process information and make decisions as quickly as machines.